Trusted WordPress tutorials, when you need them most.

 On the next screen, you will see pre-built templates for your form.
 You can enter a name for your form and select a template to get started.

-For this tutorial, let’s select the Suggestion Form template.
+For this tutorial, we’ll select the Suggestion Form template to collect client feedback.
 Just hover over the template and click the ‘Use Template’ button.

 Choose a form template